andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 next two hours are spent on the roof with sporadic bursts of green beer, Guinness, and Jameson shots.

+The night begins to get a little fuzzy and we all straggle out of the bar in waves back to the hostel for some much needed shuteye.

 <h4 class="article-subheader">You Go Left, I'll Go Right</h4>
-I didn't realize my mistake until Johnny sprays me with sno as he skids to a stop right in front of me sweating bullets and cursing my guts.
+I didn't realize my mistake until Johnny sprays me with snow as he skids to a stop sweating bullets and cursing my guts.
 Johnny is my youngest brother.
 Johnny hasn't skied in 10 years.
 Johnny is not happy.